minime-rust/far-powerhouse/FAR Supply Lock/README.md

 *   **Flexible Integration:** Designed to work seamlessly with existing Rust server setups.

 ## Installation
-1. Download the `SupplyLock.cs` file.
+1. Download the `FARSupplyLock.cs` file.
 2. Place the file into your server's `oxide/plugins` (or `carbon/plugins`) folder.
 3. The plugin will automatically load upon server restart or when manually reloaded.